cosmos/cosmos-sdk/crypto/README.md

 # Crypto

-The `crypto` directory contains the components responsible for handling cryptographic operations, key management, and secure interactions with hardware wallets.
+The `crypto` directory includes three parts: `secure cryptographic computation`, `key generation and storage` and `secure interactions with hardware wallets`.

 ## Components

 ### Keyring

-Keyring is the primary interface for managing cryptographic keys.
-It provides a unified API to create, store, retrieve, and manage keys securely across different storage backends.
+Keyring includes unified APIS which contributes to the generation, storage and retrieval of keys.
+And the operations are adapted across various storage backends.

 #### Supported Backends

-* **OS**: Uses the operating system's default credential store.
+* **OS**: The operating system's default credential storage.
-* **File**: Stores encrypted keyring in the application's configuration directory.
+* **File**: Setting encrypted keyring on the configuration directory of APPs.
 * **KWallet**: Integrates with KDE Wallet Manager.
 * **Pass**: Leverages the `pass` command-line utility.
-* **Keyctl**: Uses Linux's kernel security key management system.
+* **Keyctl**: Linux's kernel security key management system.
-* **Test**: Stores (insecurely) keys to disk for testing purposes.
+* **Test**: Keep keys on disk for unit-test.
-* **Memory**: Provides transient storage where keys are discarded when the process terminates.
+* **Memory**: Keep keys on temporary cache but delete the process stops.

 ### Codec